by Jonas E. Alexis & Gwenyth Todd

 Recognition of the extent of the problem can only take us so far, however.
 Many people do not seem to realize that there are over 500,000 Jewish settlers now living in the occupied West Bank.

-That these settlements were established at all is a travesty, but even worse is the Israeli control of the aquifer beneath the West Bank that has made building huge modern Israeli communities possible at the expense of traditional Palestinian residents’ livelihood.
+That these settlements were established at all is a travesty, but even worse is the Israeli control of the aquifer beneath the West Bank that has made building huge modern Israeli communities possible at the expense of traditional Palestinian residents’ livelihoods.

 Now that the Israeli settlers are there, there is no feasible way for them to be absorbed by Israel proper, so they will never leave the West Bank.
 A two-state solution based on the pre-1967 borders is utterly impossible, given the altered demographics, thus anyone who tables the topic of such a solution is either ignorant or intentionally seeking to deceive and distract the public.
 In most cases, it is the latter.